 Breathability

-A good boot shouldn’t just prevent cold air and moisture from getting in, but also let moisture (i.e. sweat) out.
-If boots aren’t breathable, your feet are likely to become soaked with sweat when you’re moving fast, uphill, or in slightly warmer temperatures, which can lead to serious discomfort and blisters.
+A good boot shouldn’t only prevent cold air and moisture from entering but also have breathability to allow moisture (i.e. sweat) to escape.
+Otherwise, your feet are likely to become soaked with sweat when moving quickly, uphill, or in warmer temperatures resulting in discomfort and an increased risk of blisters.
+Furthermore, when sweat cools down it conducts heat away from the body more quickly than air so you’ll start to feel the chill even more.

 Here’s the rub: as important as waterproof membranes and insulation are, boots that use them are typically less breathable than those that don’t (the Vasque Breeze are a notable exception).
 Given this, you might want to choose a boot with no membrane and lighter insulation, like the Columbia Bugaboot, if you plan on snowshoeing in warmer temps or tend to move fast.